carvilsi/snoopm/README.md

 # sNooPM

-Snooping around code based on npm
+Snooping around code based on npm.

 This node script lists url and description for all npm dependencies.